Aortic valvuloplasty: Outcomes

 After BAV in adults, it is common to have both clinical and symptomatic improvement early on.
 Clinically, the pressure across the aortic valve is reduced, there is increased blood flow, and the area of the aortic valve is increased due to mechanical dilation of the balloon.
 Many patients have a reduction of the symptoms associated with severe aortic stenosis, commonly reported as an improvement of their NYHA functional class, which is a way to categorize the severity of heart failure based on reported symptoms.
 The early benefits of BAV in adults typically do not last.
 The aortic valve becomes narrow again within months.
 These patients may progress to more definitive treatment such as AVR or TAVI if they are eligible and clinically stable.
 BAV in adults has risks and complications associated with it due to the risk of the procedure itself as well as the commonly high-risk patient population that undergoes BAV.
 Major bleeding, stroke, aortic regurgitation, and death have been reported.
-Other complications reported include but are not limited to infection, damage to the artery being accessed, heart arrythmias, and decreased kidney function.
+Other complications reported include but are not limited to infection, damage to the artery being accessed, heart arrhythmias, and decreased kidney function.

 It is typical for children to require reintervention after having BAV, whether it be a repeat BAV or more definitive treatment with surgical aortic valve replacement.
 Many do not require surgical aortic valve replacement until later on in life, with many patients reaching adulthood before this occurs.
 The outcomes are worse for neonates and infants.
 This is largely because earlier intervention is required in these patients due to being less clinically stable.
 A common complication of BAV in children is aortic regurgitation, which decreases in frequency the older the child is when the procedure occurs.
-Other complications include arrythmias, damage to the artery being accessed, as well as death.
+Other complications include arrhythmias, damage to the artery being accessed, as well as death.

 For pregnant patients, data is lacking regarding outcomes of BAV.
 It is recommended that these patients requiring BAV progress to aortic valve replacement when suitable.
 Specific risks of performing BAV in pregnant patients include potential harm to the fetus from radiation exposure.